s-lasch/portfolio/exampleSite/content/blogs/feed-forward-net.md

 [1, tensor([0.6090], grad_fn=<SigmoidBackward0>)]
 ```

 This means that our model predicted `True` for the black point.
-Recall, that our prediction, $\hat{y}$, represents the probability that a given point is of the red class.
+Recall, that our prediction, \\( \hat{y} \\), represents the probability that a given point is of the red class.
 With this in mind, the black point is to be put in the red class, with a 60.9% probability.

 ## Completed Code

-Here is the completed code, with the visualization at the end.
+Here is the completed code:

 ```python
 import numpy as np